 c) ISO 17664-2: New second part for non-critical devices

-A second part of the standard - ISO/DIS 17664-2:2019-05-Draft - is available as a draft.
-Its title is “Processing of health care products — Information to be provided by the medical device manufacturer for the processing of medical devices – Part 2:Non-critical medical devices”.
+A second part of the standard ISO 17664-2:2021 is available and titled “Processing of health care products — Information to be provided by the medical device manufacturer for the processing of medical devices – Part 2:Non-critical medical devices”.

 This part is intended the close the gap that meant that non-critical medical devices were not covered (see Fig. 3).
 It applies to both single-use medical devices and the reuse of medical devices.